 Specify the representatives who may direct waiver services: (check each that applies):

+Waiver services may be directed by a legal representative of the participant.

 Waiver services may be directed by a non-legal representative freely chosen by an adult participant.

 Specify the policies that apply regarding the direction of waiver services by participant-appointed representatives, including safeguards to ensure that the representative functions in the best interest of the participant:

 The participant may designate an authorized representative to exercise employer-related responsibilities.
-An authorized representative is a person who is the participant's substitute decision-maker, family member, or any other identified individual who willingly accepts responsibility for performing employer and budget management tasks that a participant is unable to perform him or herself.
+An authorized representative is a person who is the participant's substitute decision-maker, family member, or any other identified individual who willingly accepts responsibility for performing employer and budget management tasks that a participant is unable to perform him or herself, and includes serving as the common law employer of the participant’s PDW(s).

 An authorized representative must evince a personal commitment to the participant, be willing to follow the participant's wishes and respect the participant's preferences, while using sound judgment to act in the best interest of the participant.
 The authorized representative must be actively engaged in the participant’s life and live in his or her community.
 An authorized representative also must execute a Designation of Authorized Representative form.

-A participant may have one of three (3) types of authorized representatives.
+A participant may only designate one (1) authorized representative at a time, and may revoke an authorized representative designation at any time by notifying the support broker, who will assist the participant to complete the required form.
+A participant may have one (1) of three (3) types of authorized representative.
 These include:

-Pre-determined Representative - The participant has a legal guardian or other court appointed representative in place at the time of enrollment and that individual will serve as the designated representative on the individual’s behalf.
+Pre-determined Representative – A legal guardian or other court-appointed representative in place at the time of the participant’s enrollment in the Services My Way program.

-Voluntary Representative – The participant requests that a representative serve on his/her behalf, or a support broker recommends that the participant designate a representative and the participant agrees.
-Representatives can include family member, friend or other person who is actively involved in the participant’s life, chosen by the participant and who shares authority with the participant for managing the participant’s PDS budget.
-This authority must reflect the desires and preferences of the participant and may include being the common law employer of the participant’s PDWs, when appropriate.
-The participant, with assistance from his/her support broker, as needed, selects his or her authorized representative.

-Mandated Representative –A person the State appoints and requires the participant accept as his/her authorized representative.
-A mandated representative may be appointed when a participant has misspent funds or function has deteriorated in such a way that the participant is no longer able to manage the PDS budget.
-There may be other reasons that cause the State to appoint a mandated representative as a condition of continued participation in the Services My Way program.
+Voluntary Representative – An individual twenty-one (21) years of age or older who is actively engaged in the participant’s life and lives in the participant’s community.

+Mandated Representative – An individual who meets the criteria of a voluntary representative who is designated by the participant if DHCF or its agent determines that the participant requires an authorized representative in order to continue participation in the Services My Way program.

+DHCF may determine that a participant requires an authorized representative to continue participation in the Services My Way program if the participant has demonstrated an inability to self-direct his/her services after additional counseling, information, remedial training and/or assistance has been offered by the participant’s support broker.

+If DHCF determines that a participant requires an authorized representative to continue participation in the Services My Way program, DHCF must issue a written notice to the participant, support broker, and waiver case manager, which:

+i.
+Informs the participant that designation of an authorized representative is required in order to continue participating in the Services My Way program;

+ii.
+Details the reason(s) that designation of an authorized representative is required;

+iii.
+Provides instructions on designating an authorized representative; and

+iv.
+Provides information on the participant’s right to appeal the determination by filing a notice of appeal with the Office of Administrative Hearings.

-All types of authorized representatives receive no monetary compensation for being an authorized representative, and may not serve as a paid PDW for the participant.
+No authorized representative may receive any monetary compensation for serving as a participant’s authorized representative for the Services My Way program.
+An authorized representative may only serve one (1) Services My Way participant, and may not serve as a paid PDW for the participant.
 All authorized representatives must meet the following requirements:

 i.
-Effectuate, as much as possible, the decision the waiver participant would make for him/herself.
+Effectuate, as much as possible, the decision the waiver participant would make for him/herself;

 ii.
-Accommodate the participant, to the extent necessary, so he/she can participate as fully as possible in all decisions.
-Accommodations include, but are not limited to, communication devices, interpreters, and physical assistance.
+Accommodate the participant, to the extent necessary, so he/she can participate as fully as possible in all decisions; and